jaggzh/z/help/pins.md

 ## Roadmap / notes

-* TTL/expiry and `--pin-opts` (JSON/KV bundles) are on the roadmap; today’s CLI covers the 90% with explicit flags plus files.
+* TTL/expiry and `--pin-opts` (JSON/KV bundles) are on the roadmap; today's CLI covers the 90% with explicit flags plus files.
 * Future roles (e.g., tool results) will be mapped provider-specifically; stick to `system|user|assistant` for portability.
+* Template support may expand to include more template engines beyond Xslate.

 ---